XIAZY/Haha-Bless-Me-Bug-No-More/README.md

 # ################### ####  ##############
 # ######################### ##############
 #
-# PREY TO THE TOAD, THE BUGS ARE NO MORE
+# PRAY TO THE TOAD, THE BUGS ARE NO MORE
 ```